lorin/devstack-vm/README.md

     +--------------------------------------+

-Use the neutron port ID to create an attach a floating IP to the public network:
+Use the neutron port ID to create an attach a floating IP to the "public"" network:

     neutron floatingip-create --port-id 02491b08-919e-4582-9eb7-f8119c03b8f9 public